dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Critical Insight from Failures:** Task complexity analysis identified UUID generation cognitive load as the primary bottleneck.
 Systematic evaluation (documented in Annex A.7) demonstrated that reducing discrete choice complexity from 960 unique identifiers to simpler representations could address the root cause more effectively than parameter scaling or architectural sophistication.

+At this point, I faced a choice: scale up to CodeT5-base (220M parameters) or rethink the task formulation.
+The standard ML approach would be scaling—throw more parameters at the problem.
+But something bothered me: even if CodeT5-base could memorize 960 UUIDs, what happens when the database grows?
+Scale to T5-large?
+Claude or GPT-4?
+This felt like treating symptoms rather than addressing the root cause.

 **Iteration 4-5: Task Simplification and Index-Based Selection**

 Following systematic decision analysis evaluating 11 solution pathways (Annex A.8), the research pivoted to index-based component selection where components are referenced by position numbers ([0], [1], [2]) rather than UUIDs.
 This architectural shift reduced cognitive complexity: instead of memorizing 960 unique 36-character strings, the model only needs to select from numbered lists presented in the prompt context.

+The key insight: **the model doesn't actually need to know component identifiers**.
+It just needs to select appropriate content based on semantic relevance.
+By presenting filtered components as indexed lists in the prompt, selection becomes a simpler task: generate integers from context-visible options.

 Implementation employed CodeT5-small generating structured markdown with index references: "**Modules:** [0] Introduction to Programming, [1] Data Structures, [2] Algorithms".
 The RAG pipeline presents filtered components as numbered lists, the model generates indices, and post-processing maps indices to database UUIDs.
 This task simplification enabled 100% parseable outputs by constraining generation to continuous numerical outputs (integers 0-N) mappable to discrete database entries, validating the principle that constrained output spaces enable reliable structured generation whilst maintaining neural advantages for context-aware selection.